-Required:P700Business, Government and the Global EnvironmentP720Strategic Management and eight 700-level courses
+and eight 700-level courses

-The General MBA is designed for students who are interested in preparing themselves for positions, which require ability to co-ordinate several functional areas of business and other complex organizations.
-The General MBA might also be considered by those intending to start their own business enterprise as well as by those experienced students who are interested in preparing themselves for advancement to upper management levels.
+The General MBA is designed for students who are interested in completing courses from a broad range of business topics.
+The General MBA might also be considered by those intending to start their own business enterprise.